Aitraaz

 Aitraaz received several accolades, particularly for Chopra.
 At the 50th Filmfare Awards, Chopra was nominated for the Best Supporting Actress and Best Villain, winning the latter and thus becoming the second (and final) actress to win the award.
 Chopra also won the Bengal Film Journalists' Association Award for Best Actress and the Screen Award for Best Villain.
 The film received ten nominations at the 2005 IIFA Awards, winning three.

 Plot

-Raj Malhotra is an orphaned person living in Cape Town, South Africa.
-One day, he comes across glamorous model Sonia Kapoor.
-They fall in love and begin a live-in relationship, though Raj always feels insecure due to explicit men reactions on Sonia's modelling photos.
-Upon knowing she is pregnant, Raj wishes to marry her but she refuses and decides to abort the child to pursue her ambitions of wealth, fame and power thinking marriage and child as burden.
-As a result, they break up.

-3 years later

-Raj, now settled at a rented house in India, is a product engineer for mobile manufacturing company Voice Mobiles.
-Junior lawyer Priya Saxena visits his house for an interview, mistaking him as his neighbour friend Barrister Ram Chotrani.
-Raj develops a love at first sight for Priya, who also accepts him and they get happily married.
+Raj Malhotra, an orphan, works as a product engineer for Voice Mobiles and lives in a rented house.
+Junior lawyer Priya Saxena mistakes him for his neighbor, Barrister Ram Chotrani for whom she applied for a job as an assistant due to their house numbers.
+Raj falls in love with Priya at first sight, and they eventually get married.